hemerajs/aither/README.md

 # aither
-An example microservice system using Hemera
+An example microservice system with automatic scaling using Hemera